wp-plugins/related/readme.txt

 As many as you like, there's no limit.

-= I have 500+ posts on my blog and selecting the posts with the one select box isn't very comfortable, lots of scrolling. =

-That's true, it isn't ideal for large blogs.
-This might get improved in future releases, feel free to submit ideas.

 = When I delete the plugin, will it delete the related posts data? =

 With version 1.1, all data remains in the database when the plugin files are deleted through the plugins page in WordPress.
 So if you accidentally delete the plugin, or if you decide to install it again later, your data should still be there.